 - Unfortunately, no hyperandrogenism remain unaffected with herbal medicine intervention.

-Combining two natural PCOS treatments in lifestyle intervention and herbal medicine significantly reduced many PCOS signs and symptoms.
+Combining natural PCOS treatments, lifestyle intervention and including herbal medicine significantly reduced many PCOS signs and symptoms.

 A significant effect on menstrual irregularities was recorded with a decrease in the length of the menstrual cycle, improved hormone levels were noted, and blood pressure reduced.
 In addition, was the important positive psychological effects with a reduction in depression, anxiety and stress levels.